MWRD explores creative ways to reduce energy usage, protect taxpayers

 At the Kirie facility in Des Plaines, in 2023, the MWRD generated a savings of 617,079 kWh, an energy cost savings of more than $55,000, not including almost $20,000 in incentives earned.
 This savings is equivalent to 437 metric tons of carbon dioxide, the carbon dioxide emissions from 55 homes, greenhouse gas emissions of 97 vehicles, or the amount of carbon sequestered in 552 acres of forest.

-The MWRD’s Board of Commissioners-approved Strategic Plan places special focus on enterprise resilience, and the MWRD recently completed a two-year study to formulate conceptual plans at achieving energy neutrality by 2035.
+The MWRD is in the process of completing a multi-year study to formulate conceptual plans at achieving energy neutrality by 2035.
 The MWRD will meet these goals by implementing efficiencies to reduce energy consumption while also increasing the use of renewable energy, including biogas that the MWRD produces in-house through its digesters.
 The MWRD uses the biogas to heat buildings and the digesters at its water reclamation plants.
 But plants like Kirie do not manage digesters, so the challenge to find efficiencies is even more challenging.

 The SEM program engages MWRD staff over several years to find and complete energy savings projects, track energy performance, and engage their peers in saving energy every day.
 Cascade Energy provides management training for plant staff, technical assistance for identifying and implementing energy projects, coaching and mentoring, and a tracking software program.
 It all begins with what they describe as a "treasure hunt" which can last days, assessing what processes can be re-examined under an energy-efficient focus.
 Some ideas are implementable while others are not realistic.
 It's up to MWRD staff to decide what is feasible in the long run.